Highlow

 Highlow is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Largely rural, Highlow's population is reported with the population of neighbouring parishes for a total of 585 residents in 2011.
+Largely rural, Highlow's population is reported as 27 residents in 2021.
 It is 140 mi north-west of London, 28 mi north-west of the county city of Derby, and 7+1/2 mi north of the nearest market town of Bakewell.
 Highlow is wholly within the Peak District national park, and shares a border with the parishes of Abney and Abney Grange, Eyam, Foolow, Grindleford, Hathersage as well as Offerton.
 There are nine listed buildings in Highlow.

 Geography

 Location

 Highlow is surrounded by the following local areas: